rstudio/team-admin.rstudio.com/docs/rstudio-workbench/lab-startup-and-packages.md

 r-cran-repos=https://packagemanager.rstudio.com/all/__linux__/bionic/latest
 ```

-Save the file, then restart RStudio Server:
+Save the file, then restart RStudio Workbench:

 ```sh
 sudo rstudio-server restart
 ```

 !!!
 Remember "Also restart your R session"
-    * In RStudio Server Pro, you can restart your R session from the menu at `/Session / Restart R`, OR
+    * In RStudio Workbench, you can restart your R session from the menu at `/Session / Restart R`, OR
     * Use the keyboard shortcut `Shift + Ctrl + F10`

 ### Task: Test that it works

-Once you've restarted RStudio Server Pro, use the R console to check that your repository is correct, and that packages install from binaries without compilation.
+Once you've restarted RStudio Workbench, use the R console to check that your repository is correct, and that packages install from binaries without compilation.

 To do this, repeat the R commands you used earlier: